IPGP/rinexmod/README.md

   -u, --full_history    Add the full history of the station in the RINEX's 'header
                         as comment.
   -tol, --tolerant_file_period
-                        the RINEX file period is tolerant and stick to the actual data content, but then can be odd (e.g. 07H, 14H...).
+                        the RINEX file period is tolerant and sticks to the actual data content, but then can be odd (e.g. 07H, 14H...).
 A strict file period is applied per default (01H or 01D), being compatible with the IGS conventions -mp MULTI_PROCESS, --multi_process MULTI_PROCESS
-                        Number of parallel multiprocesing (default: 1, no parallelization)
+                        Number of parallel multiprocessing (default: 1, no parallelization)
   -d, --debug           Debug mode, stops if something goes wrong (default: False)

-RinexMod 3.x.x - GNU Public Licence v3 - P. Sakic et al. - IPGP-OVS -
+RinexMod 3.0.0 - GNU Public Licence v3 - P. Sakic et al. - IPGP-OVS -
 https://github.com/IPGP/rinexmod
 ```